Right to privacy: Technology

 Private sector actors can also threaten the right to privacy – particularly technology companies, such as Amazon, Apple, Facebook, Google, and Yahoo that use and collect personal data.
 These private sector threats are more acute due to AI data processing.

 In some American jurisdictions, the use of a person's name as a keyword under Google's AdWords for advertising or trade purposes without the person's consent has raised certain personal privacy concerns.
 The right to privacy and social media content laws have been considered and enacted in several states, such as California's "online erasure" law protecting minors from leaving a digital trail.
 State laws, such as the CPPA in California, have granted more comprehensive protection.

-However, the United States is behind that of European Union countries in protecting privacy online.
+However, the United States is lagging behind European Union countries in protecting privacy online.
 For example, the "right to be forgotten" ruling by the EU Court of Justice protects both adults and minors.
 The General Data Protection Regulation has made significant progress to protect privacy from these risks, and it has led to a wave of privacy and data protection laws around the world.

 Privacy is a major issue in the health care sector with technology becoming an essential component of it.
 Connecting personal data of patients to internet makes them vulnerable to cyber attacks.
 There are also concerns about how much data should be stored and who should have access to it.